-We talked to Marc Svensson, Founder, and CEO of Helsa about providing mental health support, and he had the following to say:-
+Marc Svensson, Founder, and CEO of Helsa tells us about providing mental health support during the Covid-19 pandemic.

 First of all, how are you and your family doing in these COVID-19 times?